cisocrgroup/Resources/manuals/profiler-manual.md

 you could check the implementation of the service in the `src/cis/profiler/web` directory.

-The profiling web service offers to main operations^[
+The profiling web service offers two main operations^[
     In actual fact it offers some more operations -- they are considered deprecated at this point.
 ]: